rayzor/tracker/README.md

 - It also provides insight into individual user trends by charting the User plastic usage.
 - The community locations are entered by the Club in Firestore database as Text.

-ChatGPT assisted code was used in the coding of the App - amazing!.
+ChatGPT AI assisted code was used in the coding of the App - amazing!

+DALL-E AI created some of the graphics for this App - amazing!

 ===== Getting Started with Flutter by Google: Language is Dart.